Your Browser does not support flash content.

-    Today, Congressman John Yarmuth (KY-3) issued the following statement on the passing of former United States Senator and Kentucky Governor Wendell Ford:
+Today, Congressman John Yarmuth (KY-3) issued the following statement on the announcement of a framework agreement between P5+1 negotiators and Iran.

 In an op-ed, Rep. Yarmuth shares fond memories of working with Sen. Baker as a Senate staffer in the 1970s.

 Rep. Yarmuth joined Transportation Secretary Anthony Foxx in Louisville to tour the Ohio River Bridges Project and push for new federal investment in infrastructure.

 Rep. John Yarmuth waved powerful evidence in front of his colleagues in the House last week: A bottle of orange water.
 "This bottle is filled with water from a well near a mountaintop removal mining operation in Eastern Kentucky," the Louisville Democrat said.

 Rep. Yarmuth talks about the radical cuts included in the Republican Budget.

 Republican leaders in the House have refused to allow a vote on legislation to raise the federal minimum wage to $10.10 per hour.

 “I was proud to help secure the federal investment that, along with private-sector buy-in, is helping transform this area into a place of optimism and prosperity for both residents and businesses," Yarmuth said.

 Simmons College of Kentucky becomes state’s first private, historically black college to receive national accreditation.